A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems

-Over time, with the continued development of multi-electrode recording devices, voltage-sensitive dyes, and optical imaging, our ability and subsequent motivation to measure such structured spatiotemporal activity expanded dramatically.
-For example, traveling waves have now been observed and measured directly in the visual \cite{Grinvald2545}, auditory \cite{auditory_waves}, and motor\cite{motor_waves} cortices across a range of states of awareness and stimulation conditions\cite{Davis2020, sleep_spindles, Muller2014, Muller2018}.
-Wave dynamics have similarly been observed across nearly all scales and spatial locations in the brain, including theta, alpha, and beta oscillations in the cortex \cite{Zhang2018}, hippocampus\cite{Lubenov2009} and thalamus \cite{MULLER2012222, kim1995}.
-Influential studies have additionally been published demonstrating that large scale neural activity of many forms can best be described in terms of idealized waves traveling over the spatial geometry of the cortex\cite{NUNEZ1974279, pang, Leech2024.06.17.599309}.
-A small number of research efforts have now become explicitly focused on studying these wave dynamics and their computational or functional roles.
-Some of these proposed functional roles include the transfer of information \cite{besserve_2015}, the consolidation of long term memories during sleep \cite{Muller2016}, the modulation of visual processing \cite{waves_modulate_vision}, the sequencing of cortical regions \cite{region_sequencing}, the structuring of cortical space \cite{Sato2012}, the encoding of motion \cite{motionwaves}, the storage of short-term \cite{King2021} and working memory \cite{working-memory-waves, miller_spatial_computing, Whittington2023.11.05.565662, WM_NAS}, and many more\cite{Raut2021}.
-Furthermore, through precise experimental controls and training, some of these functional roles have been directly demonstrated to have behavioral consequences, with waves in the visual cortex of non-human primates having been shown to gate perception of low-contrast stimuli\cite{Davis2020} (Box \ref{fig:recorded_waves}, top).
-Later in this perspective, we will present a possible computational explanation for these ubiquitous observations which abstractly captures many of these hypothesized functional roles.
-Regardless, from the above history, it is clear that traveling waves of neural activity have been, and are continuing to be, measured throughout the brain, and it is time for them to be more carefully integrated into conceptual paradigms of neural information processing systems.
+Over time, with the continued development of multi-electrode recording devices, voltage-sensitive dyes, and optical imaging, our ability to measure such structured spatiotemporal activity has expanded dramatically, leading to a renewed interest in these dynamics.
+For example, traveling waves have now been observed and measured directly in the visual \cite{Grinvald2545, cat_visual_waves}, auditory \cite{auditory_waves}, somatosensory \cite{sensorymotorwaves_mouse, gonzales2025}, and motor \cite{motor_waves} cortices across a range of states of awareness and stimulation conditions\cite{Davis2020, Muller2016, Muller2014, Muller2018}.
+Wave dynamics have similarly been observed across nearly all scales and spatial locations in the brain, including theta, alpha, and beta oscillations in the cortex \cite{Zhang2018}, hippocampus \cite{Lubenov2009} and thalamus \cite{MULLER2012222, kim1995}; and influential studies have been published demonstrating that large scale neural activity can often best be described in terms of idealized waves traveling over the spatial geometry of the cortex \cite{NUNEZ1974279, pang, Leech2024.06.17.599309}.
+Through precise experimental controls and training, traveling wave-like dynamics have been directly demonstrated to have behavioral consequences: waves in the visual cortex of non-human primates have been shown to gate perception of low-contrast stimuli\cite{Davis2020} (Box \ref{fig:recorded_waves}, top); feedforward theta waves linking visual and frontal cortex have been demonstrated to predict behavioral reaction times\cite{Luo2024}; and theta-band traveling waves in the frontal eye fields have been shown to rhythmically modulate both accuracy and reaction time in a primate visual working-memory change-detection task\cite{Han2026}.
+The diversity of these observations has naturally led to a diversity of hypothesized roles for wave-like dynamics, including: the transfer of information \cite{besserve_2015}, the consolidation of long term memories during sleep \cite{Muller2016}, the modulation of visual processing \cite{waves_modulate_vision, Townsend10074}, the sequencing of cortical regions \cite{region_sequencing}, the structuring of cortical space \cite{Sato2012}, the encoding of motion \cite{motionwaves}, the storage of short-term \cite{King2021} and working memory \cite{working-memory-waves, miller_spatial_computing, Whittington2023.11.05.565662, WM_NAS}, and more\cite{Raut2021}.